Common sense tips here.

 - $1.9 million for innovative applied research projects overseen by the Chief Scientist.

-- $1.2. for Surf Life Saving WA to purchase, and maintain jet skis and improve swimmer evacuation when a shark is sighted.
+- $1.2 million for Surf Life Saving WA to purchase, and maintain jet skis and improve swimmer evacuation when a shark is sighted.

-- Introduction of baited drum lines at 8 popular WA beach sites from January to April 2014.
+- Drum line trial at 8 popular WA beach sites from January to April 2014.

-- Legislative changes to ban activities such as caged diving, that may change the behaviour of sharks.
+- Legislative changes to ban activities such as caged diving, which may change the behaviour of sharks.

 - Real time shark activity map showing the latest sightings and tagged shark detections, this mapping tool helps beach goers make informed decisions about their water use.